Multiple Injury Claims

 Starting the claim

-It should be possible from meeting with you to have a good idea of who you should hold to blame for your complex multiple injury.
+It should be possible from meeting with you to have a good idea of who you should hold to blame for your injuries.
 This may be a person, or sometimes it may be the organisation employing that person, and on other occasions it may be several parties.
 If you have suffered a catastrophic brain injury you may not remember the incident.
-In these circumstances, you may still be able to establish a claim and should still speak with a complex multiple injury lawyer.
+In these circumstances, you may still be able to establish a claim and should still speak with a multiple injury lawyer.

-We will send a letter of claim to the person you hold responsible for your complex multiple injury.
+We will send a letter of claim to the person you hold responsible for your injuries.
 In some cases, we may be able to find out who the insurer is, as there are some databases of motor insurers and workplace insurers.
 In which case, the letter of claim goes straight to the insurer.
 The letter of claim sets out the basic circumstances of the incident, why we hold them responsible, brief details of your injuries and other losses such as lost income, as well as some other details.
 We also nominate details of the case managers we propose are suitable to prepare your immediate needs assessment.

-It is usual for the insurer to acknowledge your letter of claim within 21 days, and to confirm their decision on whether they accept responsibility for your complex multiple injury within the next 3 months.
+It is usual for the insurer to acknowledge your letter of claim within 21 days, and to confirm their decision on whether they accept responsibility for your injuries within the next 3 months.
 Although sometimes liability may not always be resolved in that time if say, the accident circumstances are unclear or are contested, or the insurer wants to see a police accident report before confirming their stance.

 Rehabilitation Code 2015 and serious injury guide

-The court’s pre-action protocol makes it clear that parties should cooperate in line with Rehabilitation Code 2015, in facilitating early rehabilitation.
-However, there are weaknesses in the Rehabilitation Code, so we are also voluntary signatories of the Serious Injury Guide along with other complex multiple injury lawyers and many insurers.
 This demonstrates our commitment to your rehabilitation and means that when the insurer or lawyer who represents the other party is also a signatory to the Serious Injury Guide, we can use it to your benefit.
-In many catastrophic injury cases we can arrange early rehabilitation, even if an insurer is still reserving its position on whether to accept liability for your injury.
+In many polytrauma cases we can arrange early rehabilitation, even if an insurer is still reserving its position on whether to accept liability for your injury.

 In our team we also have a client support manager, who is a registered social worker.
 She supports clients and their families, particularly in the initial stages of a claim when an insurer may not yet be engaged.
 The issues they support with are various, but they may especially be needed if you are ready to be discharged from hospital, but your home is unsuited because of your injuries.
 In these cases, the client support manager will liaise with the relevant local authority who have a statutory duty in these circumstances to provide support.